Patio Design Ideas for 2023

 There’s nothing like a fire pit to give your backyard a focus and make it inviting any time of year.
 Follow these tips for making the most of your backyard fire pit:

 • Position the fire pit so you can use it 12 months a year.
-You don’t want it too close to the house, but near enough that you can easily shovel a path through the snow if you’re going to use it in winter.
+If you use it in winter, you want it to be close to the house but near enough to shovel a path through the snow quickly.
 Install landscaping lighting to illuminate the way.

-• Make seating around the fire pit comfy enough to work for hours at a time.
+• Make seating around the fire pit comfy enough to work for hours.
 Add throws or blankets for cold-weather enjoyment.

 • Consider using a sunken pit area for more of an exotic or luxury feel.